A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 William Zanzinger, who at twenty-four years

-With rich parents who provide and protect him
+With rich parents who and protect him

 And high relations in the politics of Maryland,

-Reacted to his with a shrug of his shoulders
+to his deed with a shrug of his shoulders

 Now ain't the time for your tears.